cjhnbls/pipelinedb-doc-cn/upgrades.rst

 Upgrades
 ==============

+.. versionadded:: 0.9.5

 Most PipelineDB version upgrades will not require anything other than installing the newest version of PipelineDB and simply running the server on top of your data directory from the previous version.

 However, some versions change the layout of the internal system catalogs, which requires migrating from the old catalog schema to the new one.
 One way to accomplish this is to simply dump_ your existing database from the old version, and restore_ it into a data directory created by the latest version.